FRC1756-Argos/2024-Robot/README.md

 12. Then you can click on the swerveHomes file to see the homes of the swerve modules.

-### Wrist Homing

-1. Set up your wrist how you would like it homed.
-We have it where it is horizontal and the wheels are towards the ground.
-2. Power on the robot.
-Once it powered on connect the robot to your computer.
-You will need one XBox controller.
-Make sure the controller is controller 1(operator) in drivers station.
-Enable the robot and hold the buttons <kbd>X</kbd> and <kbd>Y</kbd> for 1.5 seconds.
-Once the homes have been set the homes will be put in a document.
-You will be able to open up the document.
-3. First open file explorer.
-4. Once you are in click in the white box at the top where you can type.
-5. Use one of the above FTP addresses.
-6. Then double click on the home folder.
-7. Then double click on the lvuser folder.
-8. Then double click on the homes folder.
-9. Then you can click on the wristHomes file to see the home of the wrist.

-### Shoulder Homing

-1. Set the arm to where it is perfectly horizontal over the front of the robot.
-2. Power on the robot.
-Once it powered on connect the robot to your computer.
-You will need one XBox controller.
-Make sure the controller is controller 1(operator) in drivers station.
-Enable the robot and hold the buttons <kbd>A</kbd> and <kbd>B</kbd> for 1.5 seconds.
-Once the homes have been set the homes will be put in a document.
-You will be able to open up the document.
-3. First open file explorer.
-4. Once you are in click in the white box at the top where you can type.
-5. Use one of the above FTP addresses.
-6. Then double click on the home folder.
-7. Then double click on the lvuser folder.
-8. Then double click on the homes folder.
-9. Then you can click on the shoulderHomes file to see the home of the shoulder.

-### Homing Extension
-1. Set arm to be in back n-stop position.
-Make sure it's ALL the way back!
-2. Power on robot.
-Connect the robot to your computer, no controller is needed for this homing.
-3. Open File Explorer
-4. Click in the white space in the bar at the top
-5. Use one of the above FTP addresses
-6. Double click on home folder
-7. Double click on lvuser folder
-8. Double click on homes folder
-9. Delete the extension homes file & restart code WITHOUT moving the arm extension

 ### Vision

 See [vision readme](vision/README.md) for information on which pipelines to use and which indices to install these pipelines on.